kingkillery/Promptions/TRANSPARENCY_NOTE.md

 A detailed discussion of Promptions, including how it was developed and tested, can be found in our paper at: https://aka.ms/promptionspaper.

 ### Intended Uses
-Promptions is best suited for incorporating into any end-user user interface in which parameterization of prompts to add further context to steer the AI would help steer the output to the user's preferences without having to write or speak the context.
-As the technique is very simple but effective, and can be easily customized to fit any application, and thus suit developers from individual vibe-coders to those in enterprise.
+Promptions is best suited for incorporating into any end-user user interface in which parameterization of prompts to add further context would help steer the output to the user's preferences, without having to write or speak the context.
+The technique is simple but effective, and can be easily customized to fit any application, suiting developers from individual vibe-coders to those in enterprise.

 | Real-world use                      | Description                                                                                                                                                                                                 |
 |------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|